You can keep staring at the 3-year-old’s deep eyebrow laceration, desperate to glue it, but you know it needs to be sutured. Now what?

 - Remember to consider systemic pain relief.
-If using ketamine it is important that the patient is comfortable before the drug is administered – if they are uncomfortable or agitated during administration they are more likely to have nightmares or a scary emergence.
+If using ketamine, the patient must be comfortable before administering the drug.
+If they are uncomfortable or agitated during administration, they are more likely to have nightmares or a scary emergence.

-- ALA (or similar) should be used around wound edges, and AnGel/LMX on potential cannulations sites.
+- ALA (or similar) should be used around wound edges and AnGel/LMX on potential cannulation sites.

-- Local anaesthetic should be used where appropriate as the analgesic effect will outlast the ketamine.
+- Local anaesthetics should be used where appropriate as the analgesic effect will outlast the ketamine.

-Ketamine has been described as the “ideal” agent for paediatric sedation, and has rapidly become the drug of choice for short, painful procedures in the ED due to its rapid onset of action, and anxiolytic, analgesic and amnesic properties.
-Ketamine dissociation results in a lack of response to painful or noxious stimuli, whilst preserving respiratory and cardiovascular stability.
+Ketamine has been described as the “ideal” agent for paediatric sedation.
+It has rapidly become the drug of choice for short, painful procedures in the ED due to its rapid onset of action and anxiolytic, analgesic and amnesic properties.
+Ketamine dissociation results in a lack of response to painful or noxious stimuli whilst preserving respiratory and cardiovascular stability.

-infants less than 6 months (due to increased risk of airway compromise and recent animal studies which have found that ketamine is involved in neuronal degeneration within the developing brain)
+Infants less than six months (due to increased risk of airway compromise and recent animal studies which have found that ketamine is involved in neuronal degeneration within the developing brain)

 - age less than 12 months